ai4os/ai4-docs/source/user/others/faq.rst

     Failed to initialize NVML: Unknown Error"

 This is due to `this issue <https://github.com/NVIDIA/nvidia-docker/issues/1730>`__.
-It should get fixed when we upgrade the GPU drivers, and this is planned for the next Nomad cluster we are setting up.
+We are working on fixing this issue.
+If this is happening to you, please contact support.

-In the meantime, your best option is to delete your deployment and create a new one.
+In the meantime, your best option is to backup your data, delete your deployment and create a new one.

 Storage issues